LETRUNGK2/BankProject--Customer_Complaint/README.md

 Key objectives for this project:
 1. Get insight into various type of issue,sub_issue and their volume
 2. Identify financial products/serivces got the high complaints
-3. Understand the volume of complaints tied to particular companies and their responsive rate
+3. Understand the volume of complaints tied to particular companies and their timely_responsive rate